3-Dimensional TQFTs From Non-Semisimple Modular Categories: Introduction

 This automatically induces a functor $\rmV_\calC : \adCob_\calC \to \Vect_\Bbbk$.
 The remaining step is to establish monoidality on objects, the hardest part of the construction, which is done in Theorem \ref{T:monoidality}.
 Finally, in Section \ref{S:identification_state_spaces} we prove that state spaces obtained from the above quotient construction agree with morphism spaces in $\calC$ as stated in Theorem \ref{T:main}.
-We will show in a forthcoming paper that the mapping class group representations induced by $\rmV_\calC$ on these spaces are isomorphic to the ones introduced by Lyubashenko in \cite{L94}.
+We show in \cite{DGGPR20} that the mapping class group representations induced by $\rmV_\calC$ on these spaces are isomorphic to the ones introduced by Lyubashenko in \cite{L94}.
+Furthermore, in the case of the small quantum group of $\sl_2$, we establish an interesting property of our TQFT: the action of any Dehn twist on the state space of a surface with empty decorations has infinite order, something which never happens for Reshetikhin-Turaev TQFTs.

-When $\calC = \mods{H}$ for a finite-dimensional factorizable ribbon Hopf algebra $H$, our construction is equivalent to the one of \cite{DGP17}, in that it produces essentially same functor, although there are some slight differences: our notion of bichrome graph is simpler, and certain proofs are more straightforward due to the universal property of the coend.
-Another advantage is that our construction allows now $H$ to be a quasi-Hopf algebra, as long as it is still finite-dimensional, ribbon, and factorizable.
-It would be particularly interesting to study the case of quasi-quantum groups at roots of unity of even order \cite{GR15, FGR17b, CGR17, GLO18, N18}, since the corresponding quantum groups are not quasi-triangular.
+When $\calC = \mods{H}$ for a finite-dimensional factorizable ribbon Hopf algebra $H$, our construction is equivalent to the one of \cite{DGP17}, as proved in \cite[Sec.~2.4~\&~App.~C]{DGGPR20}, although there are some slight differences: our notion of bichrome graph is simpler, and certain proofs are more straightforward due to the universal property of the coend.
+Another advantage is that our construction allows now $H$ to be a (weak) quasi-Hopf algebra, as long as it is still finite-dimensional, ribbon, and factorizable.
+It would be particularly interesting to study the case of the quasi-Hopf version of the restricted quantum group of $\sl_2$ at even roots of unity \cite{GR15, CGR17}, of the symplectic fermion quasi-Hopf algebra \cite{FGR17b}, and of the small quasi-quantum group of a general simple Lie algebra $\frakg$ \cite{GLO18, N18}, since the corresponding Hopf versions are not quasi-triangular.

 \addtocontents{toc}{ }